Exocet (typeface)

 It is an all-capital font, but with different capital glyphs for both lowercase and capital letters.
-However, the only letter that have visually distinct forms is T, with the lowercase t being a cross.
+However, the only letter that has visually distinct forms is T, with the lowercase t being a cross.

 Variants

-It is available in “light” and “heavy” varieties.
+It is available in "light" and "heavy" varieties.
 There is no italic.

 A sans version of the font from the same designer, called Patriot, was released in 1997.